Welcome to Osprey Class

 RE Learning Challenges

-Can I identify different types of biblical text using technical terms?
+Can I identify gospel and prophecy texts using technical terms?

 Reading for 30 mins a day at least 4 times a week.